alexfikl/pycaputo/docs/gallery_chaos.rst

     +++

-    This example uses the Caputo derivative and reproduces Figure 5.29 from [Petras2011]_.
+    This example uses the Caputo derivative and the :class:`~pycaputo.fode.gallery.Duffing` class to reproduce Figure 5.29 from [Petras2011]_.
 The complete setup (with parameters) can be found in :download:`examples/gallery/duffing.py <../examples/gallery/duffing.py>`.